Walmart ups minimum wage in e-commerce warehouses by $2 as orders surge on virus worries

 The world's largest retailer, which employs 1.5 million people in the United States, has struggled to keep store shelves stocked and fulfill online orders amid panic-buying by shoppers spooked by the outbreak.

-The virus has infected over 32,000 people in the United States leading to more than 415 deaths, showed a Reuters tally.
+The virus has infected over 32,000 people in the United States leading to more than 415 deaths, a Reuters tally showed.

 Last week, Walmart said it would pay special cash bonuses totaling $550 million to hourly staff and hire 150,000 temporary workers through the end of May in its stores and fulfillment centers.